Denny Neagle

-Career

-Arundel Senior High School
+Amateur career

-Neagle attended Arundel Senior High School in Gambrills, MD and played on the baseball team.
+Neagle attended Arundel Senior High School in Gambrills, Maryland and played on the baseball team.

-University of Minnesota

 Neagle attended the University of Minnesota and played on the baseball team.
 In 1988, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

+Professional career

 Minnesota Twins

 Neagle was drafted in the 3rd round of the 1989 amateur draft by the Minnesota Twins.
 He saw some action in the summer of 1991 for the Twins, but was not on their postseason roster when the club won the 1991 World Series.

 Pittsburgh Pirates

 Neagle was dealt to the Pittsburgh Pirates during spring training in 1992, and became a full-time starter for the Pirates in 1994.
 The following season, Neagle posted a 13–8 record with a 3.43 ERA and became the ace of a mediocre Pittsburgh staff.
 That year, Neagle represented the Pirates at the All-Star Game and led the National League in innings pitched (209 2/3) and hits allowed (221).
 He got off to an impressive 14–6 start in 1996.
 On August 27, 1996, he pitched eight innings giving up only two runs to the first place Atlanta Braves.
 The next day, the Braves traded a young Jason Schmidt to Pittsburgh for Neagle in the midst of their playoff run.